matthewyccheung/matthewyccheung.github.io/index.md

 Jan 2 2025: Our paper [When are Diffusion Priors Helpful in Sparse Reconstruction?
 A Study With Sparse-View CT](./assets/halluphase_downstream_ct.pdf) has been accepted at IEEE ISBI 2025.

+Oct 16 2024: Collaborative follow-up work on developing an ultra-sound based non-invasive intracranial pressure monitoring device "An Ultrasonic Transceiver for Non-Invasive Intracranial Pressure Sensing" has been accepted at IEEE Transactions on Biomedical Circuits and Systems.

 Oct 7 2024: Our paper [Regression Conformal Prediction under Bias](https://arxiv.org/abs/2410.05263) is available on arxiv.

-July 18 2024: After several years of dedicated work, our paper [Wearable Blood Pressure Monitoring Devices: Understanding Heterogeneity in Design and Evaluation](https://ieeexplore.ieee.org/document/10623798) is accepted and available on IEEE transactions on Biomedical Engineering.
+Jul 18 2024: After several years of dedicated work, our paper [Wearable Blood Pressure Monitoring Devices: Understanding Heterogeneity in Design and Evaluation](https://ieeexplore.ieee.org/document/10623798) is accepted and available on IEEE transactions on Biomedical Engineering.

+Mar 13 2024: Collaborative work on developing an ultra-sound based non-invasive intracranial pressure monitoring device "17.11 A 9mW Ultrasonic Through Transmission Transceiver for Non-Invasive Intracranial Pressure Sensing" was accepted at IEEE International Solid-State Circuits Conference.

-July 14 2023: [wearablebp.github.io](https://wearablebp.github.io) is live!
+Jul 14 2023: [wearablebp.github.io](https://wearablebp.github.io) is live!
 This website accompanies our timely review at IEEE transactions on Biomedical Engineering.
 The goal of this website is to allow researchers to understand the state of Wearable BP.

 May 5 2023: Defended M.S. thesis on [Wearable Blood Pressure Monitoring and Study Design](https://repository.rice.edu/items/dc23828a-80aa-41b9-95c9-554ddf6bea96)